 Is it possible that the improvement in performance is simply due to a higher than average stock allocation?

-We can’t/shouldn’t create a benchmark for each rebalancing strategy which uses the rebalancing strategies average stock allocation and rebalance back to this target each month.
+We can’t/shouldn’t create a benchmark for each rebalancing strategy that uses the rebalancing strategies average stock allocation and rebalance back to this target each month.
 The reason for this is that we would be using ex-post allocation averages to compare to ex-ante performance.

 Therefore, I use regression analysis to evaluate each rebalancing strategy.
 Specifically, I did the following: